 Don’t share anything that touches your face, like towels, cutlery, food, makeup or cold sore cream with anyone else

-- You have a weakened immune system or are on chemotherapy.
+You have a weakened immune system or you're being given chemotherapy

 - Reviewed by: